echeran/smile-of-murugan/webbook/chapter16.md

 and simple.
 This is the best specimen of elegant and simple prose".
 T. P. Meenakshisundaran finds his style "dignified".
-I have to admire, above all, Pērāciriyar's ability to attune the style of his writing to the diction and style of the *mulam*, of the underlying text he was commenting upon.
-In the commentary to *Tolkāppiyam,* his style is terse, elegant, sharp, well-chiselled; however, in the commentary to Māṇikkavācakar's *Tirukkōvayār*, it is mellow, sweet, melodious, and at the same time, admirably simple.
+I have to admire, above all, Pērāciriyar's ability to attune the style of his writing to the diction and style of the *mūlam*, of the underlying text he was commenting upon.
+In the commentary to *Tolkāppiyam,* his style is terse, elegant, sharp, well-chiselled; however, in the commentary to Māṇikkavācakar's *Tirukkōvaiyār*, it is mellow, sweet, melodious, and at the same time, admirably simple.

 [^peraciriyar-style]: Tamil—the *Language and Literature,* ed.
 1950, 4.

-Aṭiyārkkunallar's commentary on the "Lay of the Anklet” is above all a mine of information and data, including some about a number of literary works now lost.
+Aṭiyārkkunallār's commentary on the "Lay of the Anklet” is above all a mine of information and data, including some about a number of literary works now lost.
 However, his sentences are complex, long and broad, epic in character.
 His style is very high and learned.
 Occasionally, his commentary reads itself like a learned epic poem.

-Parimēlaḻakar (2nd half of the 13th--1st half of the 14th Cent.), a Brahmin of Kāňcipuram, is considered by many the "prince" of Tamil commentators.
-According to V. V. S. Aiyar (op. cit.
-42), “his prose is very terse and in some places too brief to be easily intelligible ...
+Parimēlaḻakar (2nd half of the 13th—1st half of the 14th Cent.), a Brahmin of Kāňcipuram, is considered by many the "prince" of Tamil commentators.
+According to V. V. S. Aiyar (*op. cit.* 42), “his prose is very terse and in some places too brief to be easily intelligible ...
 Like the style of the great poet whose work he had taken to annotate, his style also is so much compressed in form that